Educational Programming

 Production Floor Performance in the lobby of Rockwell Collins in Cedar Rapids, Iowa.

-A child closes teh holes of Jan’s flute and students show us if the tone created is higher or lower.
-Jan Boland (flute) and John Dowdall (guitar) in an event for third graders in Mr. Tompsen’s music classroom.
+A child closes the holes of Jan’s flute and students show us if the tone created is higher or lower.
+Mr. Tompsen’s 3rd grade music class.

-Music in Libraries: A curious child is given special attention at a family concert.
+Music in Libraries: A curious child is given personal attention at a family concert.

 Pin It on Pinterest